#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Summer Banana – (Also known as White Summer).
+Summer Banana– (Also known as White Summer).
 In the Crossnore Heritage Orchard this apple is Tree # 11.
-It begins ripening in late September and continues in October.
+It begins ripening in late September and continues into October.
 I have seen a few Older Summer Banana apple trees in Avery County.
-Perhaps the largest and maybe the oldest at Charles and Betty Coles farm in Cole Holler.
+Perhaps the largest and oldest at Charles and Betty Coles farm in Cole Holler.

 The original Summer Banana was discovered in Marion County, South Carolina around 1890.
 Though not always banana flavored at our elevation, folks across Avery County refer to this apple as one of their favorites, no doubt because of the dessert quality flavor.
-It tastes and looks much like a Golden Delicious; which might have been one of its parents.
+It tastes and looks much like a Golden Delicious.
 It’s a round to conical yellow apple with a few scattered pink spots, when ripening in early October.
-It’s a spur bearing tree and begins bearing fruit in only 3-4 years on m-111 rootstock.
+It’s a spur bearing tree and begins bearing fruit in only 3-4 years.
 It also stores very well into the winter months.
-While a countywide favorite, we see only a few large heritage trees remaining in Avery County.
+We see only a few large heritage trees remaining in Avery County.
 Fortunately many have been replanted in recent years through the Avery Extension Plant Sale.
-Please share with us your stories, if you have some on the Summer Banana.
+Please share with us your stories, if you have an older Summer Banana tree.
 We can post them on this website if you wish.

 #12 Yellow Transparent